usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 The process of establishing confidence in user identities electronically presented to an information system.
 In previous editions of SP 800-63, this was referred to as *Electronic Authentication*.

 #### Digital Signature
-An asymmetric key operation where the private key is used to digitally sign data and the public key is used to verify the signature.
-Digital signatures provide authenticity protection, integrity protection, and non-repudiation.
+An asymmetric cryptographic operation where the private key is used to digitally sign data and the public key is used to verify the signature.
+Digital signatures can provide authenticity protection, integrity protection, and non-repudiation.

 #### Eavesdropping Attack
 An attack in which an attacker listens passively to the authentication protocol to capture information which can be used in a subsequent active attack to masquerade as the claimant.